-Gary W. Smith currently serves the Chester County Economic Development Council as President and CEO.
+Gary W. Smith currently serves the Chester County Economic Development Council as CEO.
 He joined the Council in 1976 and pioneered award-winning programs of below market-rate financing, agricultural economic development, brownfields redevelopment, conduit funding for commercial construction, industry partnerships, urban revitalization and multi-agency collaboration.
 During his tenure, the Council has secured over $275 million in external funding for 420 plus projects ranging from regional economic revitalization to workforce development.
 The Council’s programs and services have helped to create over 175,000 new jobs; assisted in retaining more than 190,000 existing jobs; and brokered more than $13.5 billion in commercial financing loans.
 Over 8,000 new businesses have also been established during that period.
-Throughout his forty year career, Mr. Smith has held many titles on many national economic development boards and agricultural agencies such as President, Vice President, Founding Director and Legislative Chairman.
+Throughout his nearly fifty-year career, Mr. Smith has held many titles on many national economic development boards and agricultural agencies such as President, Vice President, Founding Director and Legislative Chairman.
 In addition, he has been honored with many awards: the Chester County Boy Scout Distinguished Citizen, Harold Martin Business Leadership Award, the Crystal Ball Award and TMACC’s Chairman’s Award to name a few.
-Mr. Smith holds a MA in Public Administration from West Chester University as well as his undergraduate degree from West Chester University.
+He recently was awarded an honorary doctorate in public service from West Chester University and the Gary W. Smith Entrepreneurial Leadership Endowment was established to support the operation, mission, and efforts of the Cottrell Entrepreneurship Center as well as award at least one minimum $1,000 scholarship annually to a promising student who exemplifies his entrepreneurial spirit.
+Mr. Smith holds a MA in public administration from West Chester University as well as his undergraduate degree from West Chester University.
 In his spare time, Gary manages his family’s farm raising a herd of 45 registered Hereford cattle.
 Gary and his wife Vicky have two adult sons and are the proud grandparents of two beautiful grandsons.

 Senior Vice President, Business Development Services